Emme Wong: Acting

+Business career

-Emme began to start a business outside of her artistic career in recent years.
+Wong began to start a business outside of her artistic career in recent years.
 She introduced the French watch brand GALTISCOPIO to Hong Kong in 2009, and it was voted as one of the best brands of a famous fashion magazine in Hong Kong within one year.
 GALTISCOPIO expanded its business to the Chinese market in 2010 and opened new stores in Beijing, Chengdu, Hangzhou and other big cities.
 In 2011, the company further explored to Taiwan, Malaysia, Singapore and other Asian markets.

-To commemorate the return of Hong Kong 15th anniversary (1997–2012), "Management World" of the Beijing authorities held an election of "Bauhinia Merit", Emme and other 54 outstanding & successful Chinese entrepreneurs were elected and compiled into a book, in recognition of their excellence in industrial and commercial achievements, as well as the contribution to the economic and social development in Hong Kong and Mainland China.
+To commemorate the fifteenth anniversary of the return of Hong Kong in 2012, Beijing authorities held an election of "Bauhinia Merit".
+The winners of the election (Wong and 54 other Chinese entrepreneurs) had their biographies compiled into a book in recognition of their excellence in industrial and commercial achievements, as well as the contribution to the economic and social development in Hong Kong and Mainland China.